MclPio/mclpio.github.io/_posts/2024-04-02-progress-update.md

   - Personal Development
 ---
 ## Intro
-It is now april 2nd, I finished the final project for the ruby on rails course on *the odin project*, a social media site.
+It is now april 2nd, I finished the final project for the ruby on rails course on the odin project, a social media site.
 Feel free to check it out on my [github](https://github.com/MclPio/odinbook).

 ## Challenges
 I have faced a few challenges I would like to share here.